Hiking in Chivay

 Carlos Zárate Aventuras.
-For about S/140 per day you can hire Carlos Zárate Aventuras and his hiking and mountain guides, who conduct tours in Spanish, English, and French.
+You can hire Carlos Zárate and his hiking and mountain guides for tours to the most difficult and also most common treks in the region.
+Guides speak Spanish, English, and French.
 Santa Catalina 204, Mollendo.
 054/263–107. www.zarateadventures.com.
+From S/150.

 View deals in Chivay for vacation packages, hotels, airfare, and more from our partners!More